Aspergillosis in Birds

 3. Lower your humidifier to below 35%.

-4. Avoid leaving moist food around.
+4. Avoid leaving moist food in the cage for more than a few hours.

 5. Provide for nutritional parrot wellness needs as described in this blog post.
 The goal is to increase your bird's nutritional status and immunity.
 Many of the bird supplements found on BirdSupplies.com support improved bird nutrition.
 Especially, vitamin A and Omega-rich UnRuffledRx Red Palm Oil.These excellent books and premium pellets will get you started: